 A common misconception is that using an outdated employment manual, or a handbook borrowed from the internet, is preferable to not having one at all.
 In reality, companies that use employment handbooks from unknown origins may be opening themselves up to potential liability from current/former employees.
 These lawsuits can arise under many different theories including but not limited to, contract law, federal law, or even the New Jersey Law Against Discrimination and New York Human Rights Laws.
 In addition, with the recent uptick in sexual harassment or “#metoo” claims, the need for strong discrimination, harassment, and retaliation policies as part of a comprehensive employee handbook is more important than ever.
-If you cannot remember the last time you updated your company handbook (or do not have one), now is the time to take action.
+If you cannot remember the last time you updated your employee handbook (or do not have one), now is the time to take action.

 Speak With Knowledgeable Employment Handbook Lawyers Today For Free